debruine/shinyintro/docs/01_first_app.md

 ### Outputs {#outputs-intro}

-Outputs are placeholders for things that the `server()` function will create.
+Outputs are placeholders for things that `server()` will create.
 There are different output functions for different types of outputs, like text, plots, and tables.
 We'll go into the different types of outputs in detail in the [Outputs chapter](#outputs).
 Below, we'll make a placeholder for some text that we'll display after counting the number of favourite things.

 ```r